Welcome to The Run-Off Groove #225. I am John Book and things are fresh.

 Lyrically they get into the temptations that exist within the world, and the lure of the entities that create ones sense of spirituality.
 It’s an adventurous road that will take the listener through a lot of emotions, as if you’re traveling throughout the countries gathering the elements and information towards your final place.
 It requires a deep listen, and will suit fans who may feel that today’s music is missing a little extra something.

-) his instrument of choice is the Brazilian Berimbau, but he has tweaked it to where it becomes similar to a Diddley Bow, and it has a built-in wah-wah!
+Chuck Bernstein is a member of the group Monk’s Bones (whom I reviewed awhile back) but is also a musician and songwriter who gets into his muse and comes up with some incredible and often very interesting music.
+For Delta Berimbau Blues (CMB) his instrument of choice is the Brazilian Berimbau, but he has tweaked it to where it becomes similar to a Diddley Bow, and it has a built-in wah-wah!
 Can a one-string instrument pull off a full blues album?
-It can when you’re accompanied by some powerful musicians, including Greg Douglass
+It can when you’re accompanied by some powerful musicians, including Greg Douglass, Sister Debbie Sipes, Sam Bevan, Roswell Rudd, and Lisa Kindred among many others.

 The songs are either duets or trio situations where Bernstein’s playing, often coming off like Indian drones, backs up a guitarist or bassist.
 It gets more interesting when two berimbau players are playing with each other, as is the case with “Viola Foot Stompin’ Blues”.
 It feels more rural and arguably more backwoods, but you can imagine the crickets and the creek in the back as you hear these.
 Delta Berimbau Blues is not your typical blues album, but it’s that reason alone that makes this a worthwhile listen, as it takes the blues out of its normal home, takes it to Brazil and brings it back, showing that any sound can be turned into the blues with the right knowledge and appreciation from the best musicians.